 Panchbhai earned a MS in computer engineering at the University of Maryland and an executive MBA at Stanford University.
 He began his career at Microsoft, where he spent over a decade making the web platform more secure, reliable and interoperable.

 At Salesforce, Panchbhai runs product development for developer- and designer-facing UI development stack.
 These products are the platform for building Lightning Experiences (the Salesforce mobile app), Lightning Communities and more.
 Additionally, the products are used by customers and partners to customize these experiences.

-Foster the Product, presented by the UW Foster School of Business, is an opportunity to connect with people and ideas that can advance a product career.
+Foster the Product, presented by the new Product Management Center at the UW Foster School of Business, is an opportunity to connect with people and ideas that can advance a product career.
 Sessions take place the first Thursday of every month.